AIgen-Solutions-s-r-l/resonance/docs/job_matcher/edge_cases.md

 2. **Caching for Resilience**: Serves cached results when database operations fail
 3. **Partial Results**: Returns partial results when some but not all operations succeed
 4. **Default Values**: Uses sensible defaults when specific data is missing
+5. **Filtering Bypass**: Continues without filtering when applied or cooled job IDs cannot be retrieved

 ### Comprehensive Logging